- Email firstname.lastname@example.org email@example.com

 Lekha S. Chakraborty is an Associate Professor at NIPFP.
 She is also affiliated as Research Associate with the Levy Economics Institute of Bard College, New York.

-She is the pioneer economist who has worked for institutionalising Gender Budgeting in India, with Chief Economic Advisor, Ministry of Finance, Govt of India in 2004.
+She is the pioneer economist in institutionalising Gender Budgeting in India, with Chief Economic Advisor, Ministry of Finance, Govt of India in 2004.
+Her areas of interest are Macroeconomics of Public Finance, Fiscal Federalism, Extractive sector Economics, Financing Human Development and Gender Budgeting.

-She is the recipient of Infoys best thesis award from Indian Institute of Science (IISc) Bangalore.
+She is the recipient of Infoys best PhD thesis award from Indian Institute of Science (IISc) Bangalore.

 She has worked for the IMF, World Bank, the UNESCAP, the UNDP, the UN Women, and the Commonwealth Secretariat on short stints.
 Her work experience on macro-fiscal policy and human development spans across 7 countries, Sweden, Canada, Morocco,The Philippiness, South Africa, Sri Lanka and Mexico; and more frequently in Asia Pacific region.